ONTAP commands for remote node management

-You can manage a node remotely by accessing its SP and running SP CLI commands to perform node-management tasks.
+You can remotely perform node-management tasks by either accessing its SP and running SP CLI commands, or accessing the BMC and running BMC CLI commands.
 For several commonly performed remote node-management tasks, you can also use ONTAP commands from another node in the cluster.
-Some SP commands are platform-specific and might not be available on your platform.
+Some SP and BMC commands are platform-specific and might not be available on your platform.

 ---|---|---|---|---|